vladkol/a2a-chat-hub/README.md

 **Deployment without Authentication**:

-If Firebase is not used, Cloud Run deployment strictly requires the `GOOGLE_CLOUD_REGION` environment variable to be defined manually in your `.env` file for proper routing.
+If Firebase is not used, Cloud Run deployment strictly requires the `GOOGLE_CLOUD_PROJECT` environment variable to be defined manually in your `.env` file for proper routing.

 **Deployment Command**: